Datar–Mathews method for real option valuation: Implementation

+The Excel logic function for a DM put option is:

+It is interesting to note that for any operating profit distribution with the same launch cost (strike price) can result in both a call option value as well as a put option value.
+Changing the call and put options to two different strike prices results in a collar strategy.

-The option value can also be understood as a distribution ($\tilde C_0$) reflecting the uncertainty of the underlying variables.
+Without the averaging function, the option value can also be understood as a distribution ($\tilde C_0$) reflecting the uncertainty of the underlying variables.

 DM Option Variations

 Algebraic lognormal form

 The DM real option can be considered a generalized form for option valuation.
 Its simulation produces a truncated present value distribution of which the mean value is interpreted to be the option value.
 With certain boundary conditions, the DM option can be reformulated algebraically as a conditional expectation of a lognormal distribution similar to the form and characteristics of a typical financial option, such as the European, single stage Black-Scholes financial option.
 This section illustrates the transformation of the DM real option to its algebraic lognormal form and its relationship to the Black-Scholes financial option formula.
 The process illuminates some of the more technical elements of the option formulation thereby providing further insight to the underlying concepts.

 The lognormal form of the DM Method remains a simple concept based on the same computation procedures as the simulation form.
 It is the conditional expectation of the discounted projected future value outcome distribution, $\tilde S_T$, less a predetermined purchase cost (strike price or launch cost), $\bar X_T$, (modeled in this example as a scalar value) multiplied by the probability of that truncated distribution greater than a threshold—nominally 0.
 A conditional expectation is the expected value of the truncated distribution (mean of the tail), MT, computed with respect to its conditional probability distribution (Fig. 3).

 The option calculation procedure values the project investment (option purchase), C0, at T0.
 For the DM option the time differentiated discounting (R and r) results in an apparent shift of the projected value outcome distribution, $\tilde S$, relative to the $\tilde X$, or the scalar mean $\bar X$ in the example shown in Fig. 4.
 This relative shift sets up the conditional expectation of the truncated distribution at T0.